 Still in pain several days later, the man went to Frederick Memorial Hospital.
 He was able to walk, but he was developing a progressive loss of sensation and function in his legs.
 Hospital staff determined that the man was suffering from an epidural hematoma in the thoracic area of his spine, right where the SCS had been placed.
 A hematoma (a collection of blood) is a rare complication of implantation, which can be indicative of poor surgical technique.

-A spinal cord stimulation (SCS) implant delivers a constant low-voltage electrical current to the spinal cord in an effort to block the sensation of chronic pain.
-Patients considering SCS must meet certain criteria, including a minimum of six months poor response to more conservative treatment options.
+A spinal cord stimulation (SCS) implant delivers a constant low-voltage electrical current to the spinal cord to block the sensation of chronic pain.
+Patients considering SCS must meet certain criteria, including a minimum of six months of poor response to more conservative treatment options.

 A spinal epidural hematoma is a collection of blood in the epidural space of the spinal column that causes spinal cord compression